oneapi-src/oneDAL/docs/source/onedal/build_app/build-application.rst

         - onedal_core_dll.lib
         - onedal_core_dll.lib

-   You may also add debug versions of the libraries based on the treading mode and linking method:
+   You may also add debug versions of the libraries based on the threading mode and linking method:

    .. list-table:: |short_name| debug libraries for Windows
       :widths: 15 25 25